17 Pirates Seek Qualification To NCAA Outdoor Championships

 Pirates Excel in Final Tuneup Before AAC Outdoor Championships

 Meet Serves As Last Tuneup Before AAC Outdoor Championships

-Curt Kraft enters his eighth season as the head coach of the East Carolina men's and women's track and field squads in 2012-13.
+Curt Kraft enters his ninth season as the director of the East Carolina men's and women's track and field/cross country squads.
 His appointment at ECU officially ended a 14-year affiliation with the University of Nevada, where he spent 10 honor-producing seasons as head women's track and field coach.

 The women nearly pulled off a sweep of the indoor and outdoor league titles, but finished second at the C-USA Outdoor Championships.
 It was still the highest-ever result for the ladies at the outdoor league meet.
 The men finished just six points behind second-place UTEP.

 In terms of individual recognition, Butts earned United States Track and Field and Cross Country Coaches Association indoor and outdoor Southeast Region Field Athlete of the Year honors while senior Dennis Aliotta was named the Conference USA Outdoor Field Athlete of the Year - a first for the program.
 Additionally, Aliotta and sophomore Kathryn Warner earned spots on the C-USA All-Academic Team.

 While at Nevada, Kraft produced track and field teams which consistently were among the top 25 of the National Collegiate Division I Team Power Rankings.
 In addition, he headed a Wolf Pack program which set new school records in every event for track and field, and cross country since 1995.